 Graded and Certified Diamonds

-Diamond Certification is a document that is given by third-party laboratories that study a diamond’s characteristics.
+A certified diamond is a diamond that has been issued a certification document that is given by third-party laboratories that study a diamond’s characteristics.
 Most of these certifications come from laboratories such as AGS, EGL, IGI, GIA, GSI, and HRD.

 What’s in a Certification?

-The certificate should include grading and descriptions of the diamond’s color, clarity, carat, cut, length, and width.
+Graded and certified diamonds should include a certificate that states the grading and descriptions of the diamond’s color, clarity, carat, cut, length, and width.
 Diamond experts are trained professionals who use various tools in analyzing, evaluating, and measuring diamonds.

-Diamond certifications are different from each other, that’s why the value and price of diamonds vary as well with different certification bodies.
-That’s why when you decide to sell your certified diamonds to reputable diamond buyers, it is important that your certification is from a reputable organization.
+Diamond certifications are different from each other.
+That’s why the value and price of diamonds vary as well with different certification bodies.
+That’s why when you decide to sell your certified diamonds to reputable diamond buyers, your certification must be from a reputable organization.

 - Carat Weight